MouseBiteLabs/Power-Cleaner-Tests/README.md

 Each folder contains .wav recordings of all tests, including an Audacity project compiling all recordings for further analysis, if anyone wants to plot some audio spectrums or something.

+For each of these headings, I will include a .mp4 file (GitHub does not allow embedding of .wav files) to show what a stock system sounds like, unmodified.
+The .wav files of these recordings are included in each folder as well, they're just posted here for reference and easy comparison.
+Not all Game Boy Advances are created the same!
+There are definite differences in audio quality between the systems I tested (though none are unbearable to listen to, in my opinion).

 ## AGB-CPU-02

 - **CPU Revision:** CPU AGB